Notes for educators

 - Quake and Doom force a focus on encounter design and step-back from environment art, students' most common weakness today

 - Quake and Doom communities maintain solid free open source MacOS-compatible tools

-- if you just want to teach level design workflows as part of a generalist dev education, then you can probably get by with Unity / Unreal / Godot
+- To teach level design workflows as part of a generalist game dev education, then you can probably get by with Unity / Unreal / Godot.

 - modern game engines are much more user-friendly than retro shooter engines